-Nowadays, these agentic AI coding editors are not just passive responders waiting for prompts, but can automatically plan and execute complex coding tasks.
-Thus, developers can just say ``develop a web app'', and AI editors then carry out everything from planning and installing dependencies to writing code, testing, and even deployment (a.k.a, vibe coding~\cite{vibe2024}).
-Although these editors have increased the productivity of software developers, the new scope of their capabilities has also introduced new security risks that have not been adequately addressed by prior research.
+Nowadays, these agentic AI coding editors are not just passive responders waiting for prompts.
+Developers can just say ``develop a web app'', and AI editors then carry out everything from planning and installing dependencies to writing code, testing, and even deployment (also known as ``vibe coding''''~\cite{vibe2024}).

-The first concern is that AI agents in our editors can access sensitive system resources (e.g., filesystems, shell commands), potentially with the same privileges that the coding editor process runs with~\cite{lin2024untrustide}.
-To achieve a high level of convenience, developers thus need to trust their AI pair programmers and grant them local system privileges, but prior research has found many serious security issues in our development environments.
-Prior research has found ode-injection vulnerabilities in VSCode extensions and credential exposure risks in AI coding tools~\cite{lin2024untrustide, liu2025protect}.
-Moreover, AI agents seem to be prone to making mistakes when handling system resources.
-For example, users report that ``\textit{Cursor tried to wipe my computer}'' by running ``\texttt{rm -rf /}'' commands even without user approval~\cite{cursorforum2025}.